Tutorial: Detect suspicious user activity with UEBA

 - Rule-based activity detection

-This tutorial provides instructions for tuning user activity detections to identify true compromises and reduce alert fatigue resulting from handling large volumes of false positive detections.
+In this tutorial, you'll learn how to tune user activity detections to identify true compromises and reduce alert fatigue resulting from handling large volumes of false positive detections:

 Phase 1: Configure IP address ranges